How to Store Paddle Boards? [3 Ways & Instructions]

 - How to Store an Inflatable SUP

-How to store an inflatable stand-up paddle board comes with its unique set of considerations, but it's all straightforward.
+How to store an inflatable paddle board comes with its unique set of considerations, but it's all straightforward.
 If you have one of these versatile boards, it deserves special care.

 - Even Weight Distribution: If you're keeping it inflated, make sure the weight is evenly distributed, especially if you're suspending or leaning it against a wall.
 An unbalanced board can deform at its pressure points over time.

 - Strap Tightness: Straps should hold your SUP securely but not too tightly.
 Excessive heat and pressure could cause your SUP to deform.

 - Summer Storage: If storing in non-climate-controlled spaces like sheds or garages during the warmer months, consider deflating your SUP to 3-5 PSI.